B4st13n/DLG_Extract/readme.md

 To extract the DLG file from the game you must use [Near Infinity Browser](https://github.com/NearInfinityBrowser/NearInfinity) or any other similar tool that can extract DLG file from BIF files.

-## Download

-You can [download](https://github.com/btigi/tlktosql/releases/) the latest version of tlktosql for Windows.

 ## Technologies